simp/simp-doc/docs/user_guide/HOWTO/Redundant_LDAP.rst

    replace: userPassword
    userPassword: <Hash from simp_options::ldap::sync_hash>

-Likewise if the  bind password has changed in heira,  the ``simp_options::ldap::bind_pw`` and ``simp_options::ldap::bind_hash`` in the ``simp_config_settings.yaml`` file, the password must be updated in LDAP.
+Likewise if the  bind password has changed in hiera,  the ``simp_options::ldap::bind_pw`` and ``simp_options::ldap::bind_hash`` in the ``simp_config_settings.yaml`` file, the password must be updated in LDAP.
 If it is not, the clients will not be able to connect to the